Nottingham City Council's Constitution

 Nottingham City Council has adopted the 'Strong Leader' and Cabinet model of Executive Governance as set out in the provisions of the Local Government Act 2000 (as amended), and this is reflected throughout the constitution.

 The constitution is a live document.
-When referring to it for procedural guidance, colleagues are advised always to use the online version which will be updated continuously.
+When referring to it for procedural guidance, please do not save any part of the constitution for reference, always use this online version which is updated continuously.
 This is particularly important with regard to the Scheme of Delegation as delegations may be withdrawn, extended or revised at any time.

 Understanding the Constitution

 The Constitution is divided into 7 parts.
 The 7 parts form the Constitution of Nottingham City Council under the Local Government Act 2000 and associated Directions and set out the basic rules governing the Council's business.

 For ease of use, each part of the constitution has bookmarks.
 These can be seen in the bookmarks panel on the left of the screen within each section.
 For more information on how to use bookmarks, please click here to visit Adobe's bookmarks information pageOpens new window.

 If you have any queries on the Constitution please contact Constitutional Services on 0115 8764301 or email email@example.com